Prospect research

 Prospect research, also known as development research or fundraising research, is a technique through which fundraisers, development teams, and nonprofits gather relevant information about potential donors.
 Research methods include prospect screening companies, prospect research consultants, and in-house researchers.

-Prospect researchers are usually employees of universities, charities or other not for profit organizations.
+Prospect researchers are professionals who work for universities, hospitals, charities or other not for profit organizations.
 Some are freelancers, or work for private companies.
 Organizations generally employ prospect researchers to find and qualify potential "major" donors who have the resources to make a large gift to the organization, although the definition of a "large" gift can vary considerably.
 A prospect researcher will assess an individual's, company's or charitable trust or foundation's capacity and propensity to donate.
-Prospect researchers use a variety of resources, including public records, business and financial publications, and Internet databases.
+Prospect researchers use a variety of resources, including public records, business and financial publications, specialized fundraising software, and internet databases.
+Hospitals may incorporate prospect research into their grateful patient fundraising programs.

 Prospect researchers also focus their search on individuals, companies and foundations on their specific giving interests and philanthropic histories, should they already exist.

 Most prospect researchers adhere to a code of ethics to protect both the institutions they represent and the prospects they research.